memgraph/docs/docs/how-to-guides/query-modules/overview.md

 MATCH (node) CALL module.procedure(node) YIELD result RETURN *;
 ```

-For more information and constrictions on calling procedures please read the
+For more information and constrictions on calling procedures, please read the
 [reference guide](../reference-guide/query-modules/load-call-query-modules#calling-query-modules).

 ## How to control the memory usage of a procedure?

- When a procedure cannot yield results using the default 100 MB you can increase
+ When a procedure cannot yield results using the default 100 MB, you can increase
  the maximum memory usage by adding the following clause in the query:

 ```cypher